 For test sampling, castings of similar dimensions originating from the same heat treatment charge and the same heat of steel are to be combined into one test unit.
 From each test unit one tensile and three impact test specimens are to be taken and tested.
-For the location of the test specimens see Figure 10.7.
+For the location of the test specimens see Figure 10.8.

-2.4.6 Ultrasonic examination
+2.4.6 Non-destructive examination and repair

-2.4.6.1 Non-destructive examination is to be performed in accordance with recognized standards and the non-destructive examination procedures, together with rejection/acceptance criteria are to be submitted to TL.
+2.4.6.1 Non-destructive examination is to be performed in accordance with recognized standards, such as those indicated below, or equivalent.
+The non-destructive examination procedures, together with rejection/acceptance criteria are to be submitted to TL.